 Feeding rice as a snack to your chickens is perfectly fine, but in large amounts, rice can expand, and rice does have some sugar, which is unhealthy for chickens.

-This Article was about rice suitability for chickens as a feed option.
+This article was about rice suitability for chickens as a feed option.
 If you enjoyed it or learned something from it, we invite you to continue to browse our content.
 You can click on the link below to view our homepage for this prepper website.

 Defiel.com is the Premier Prepper Website on the Internet.